 We welcome graduate student veterans to the Virginia Tech Master of Information Tecnology program and offer several resources to answer your questions.
 The Office of Veterans Service can answer questions about certification, benefits and other general questions.
 Virginia Tech is a top military-friendly school.
 In addition, we are pleased to waive the application fee for any current or retired military members.
 For details, please contact Terry Hinders at firstname.lastname@example.org prior to submitting your application.×

-Start the MIT degree, and plan your 11 courses (33-credit hours) to include 5 (15-credit hours) courses from your choice of the following list in your plan of study:
+Start the VT-MIT degree, and plan your 11 courses (33-credit hours) to include up to 5 (15-credit hours) courses from your choice of the following list in your plan of study:

-Upon successful completion of the MIT program (3.0 GPA or better), you will reapply for the MBA program* as a formality (admission is guaranteed), and then complete an additional 11-courses to complete the MBA degree.
+The 15 credits chosen from the list above can be applied toward the MBA degree.
+Upon successful completion of the VT-MIT program (3.0 GPA or better), you will reapply for the MBA program* as a formality (admission is guaranteed), and then complete an additional 12-courses to complete the MBA degree.

 *There is not an online MBA degree option at Virginia Tech.
 The MBA program is offered in a face-to-face evening format at the Northern Virginia Center in Falls Church, VA.
 Contact us for more information.×

-The MIT program welcomes international students!
+The VT-MIT program welcomes international students!
 Please keep in mind the following: